THIS IS A LIMITED TIME EXCLUSIVE OFFER!!!

 When using cleaning, sanitizing, or disinfecting products ALWAYS Choose a product appropriate for the task.
 Keep a log book for Chemosterilants and MSDS safety sheets from the manufacturer.
 Follow the label instructions for mixing, using, and storing solutions.
 Read the warning labels.
 Clean soiled surfaces and items before using sanitizers or disinfectants Store these products safely out of reach of children.
 Choosing your method of cleaning, disinfecting and sterilizing and adhering strictly to the directions.

-We at the Scalpa Training Academy encourage all students to take extra precaution when performing any procedure where bloodborne pathogens may be present.
+We at the Scalpa Training Academy encourage all students to take extra precaution when performing any procedure where bloodborne pathogens and infection may be present.

 In the United States, the government agency responsible for worker safety is the Occupational Safety and Health Administration otherwise known as OSHA.

-We require that all students seeking certification through Scalpa to complete the OSHA Bloodborne Pathogen Training Course to meet and satisfy the training requirement under the federal OSHA Bloodborne Pathogens Standard which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure.
+We require that all students seeking certification through Scalpa to complete a Bloodborne Pathogen Training Course to meet and satisfy the training requirement under the federal OSHA Bloodborne Pathogens standard which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure.
 Example health hazards include but are not limited to Hepatitis B, Hepatitis C, HIV, Malaria, Brucellosis, Syphilis, West Nile Virus, etc.

-Any procedure where there is the possibility to blood exposure, you want to take every precaution available to you for both the client and your own safety.
+Any procedure where there is the possibility to blood exposure and/or infection, you want to take every precaution available to you for both the client and your own safety.